 - Champions: those who believe in and will actively promote the product

 The next stage is to devise the communications plan and outline who needs what information and how it’s progress will be tracked.

-STEP TWO – Define objectives
+Step 2 – Define objectives

 - What is the desired outcome?